Livaa/PHP-Custom-Datatypes/README.md

 (new NewsletterManager)->subscribe($email);
 ```

-This is what the User and the NewsletterManager classes would look like :
+This is what the NewsletterManager class would look like :

 ```php